What level of stain does your natural stone have?

 Concerned about your plants?

 We get it.
 We have made it our mission to be more than a “spray and pray” company and keep your plants top priority!
 This motto stems from our roots, as we are gardeners ourselves, and understand just how much time, energy and love goes into keeping your plants healthy.
 We are certified in organic stain recognition and carry non-hazardous solutions that are bio-degradable and specifically designed to target mold and mildew.
 Lastly, after a period of solution dwell time sufficient to lift heavy organic growth, our team works together and goes the distance to thoroughly rinse your natural stone surface with pressure equivalent to a household garden hose.
 We believe, and have made it our policy to always rinse, rinse, rinse!
-This final process not only ensures your patio, pool, or deck is left decontaminated of deep dwelling fungal roots but also completely free of our eco-friendly cleaning solution.
-When searching for a pressure washing company in Austin for stone cleaning service, trust Clean Green Power Washing; specialists in keeping your private backyard getaway healthy and clean.
+This final process not only ensures your patio, pool, or deck is left decontaminated of deep dwelling fungi but also completely free of our eco-friendly cleaning solution.

 Natural Stone Cleaning Services in Austin, TX